 In most circumstances, foreign dividend is exempt from Dutch CIT under the participation exemption, as previously discussed.
 As a consequence, foreign withholding tax cannot be credited, and constitutes a real cost for the companies concerned.
-However, a credit of the foreign withholding taxes granted against Dutch dividend tax due on the distribution to foreign parents of the Dutch company may be available.
+However, if a Dutch company re-distributes such dividends, a credit of the foreign withholding tax may be granted against Dutch dividend withholding tax due on the distribution.
 The credit amounts to a maximum of three per cent of the gross dividend paid.